becca0202/kwk-l1-find-missing-pet-teachers-l1/README.md

 `mv` move a file.
 The `mv` command needs two extra pieces of information, the name of the file you're moving and where you want to move it.
 Let's say I want to move a file named `me.txt` back a level, I would enter `mv me.txt ..`.

-Remember, it's always helpful to know where you are in your directory tree in relation to where you want to go.
+Remember, it's always helpful to know where you are in your directory tree in rbelation to where you want to go.
 Keep that in mind as you write out your command-line paths!

 ### Get working!